 - Generate credit memos by bill run.
 Rather than generating negative invoices, the bill run creates credit memos populated by any negative charge event resulting from the charge rating process.
 Directly creating credit memos in this case makes it easier to manage negative charges and balances for Accounts Receivable settlement purposes.

-You can find the list of memos by navigating to Billing > Credit and Debit Memos in the left-hand navigation section from the Zuora UI.
+You can find the list of memos by navigating to Billing > Credit and Debit Memos in the navigation section from the Zuora UI.

 Zuora Credit and Debit Memos provides the following capabilities in both the Zuora UI and REST API:

 - Create credit and debit memos either from invoices or from one-time charges.

 - Apply credit memos to invoices and debit memos to settle outstanding balances.